Home > About > Our Groups

 Based on the premise that “if you want to get better, ride with better people,” we have created 3 distinct groups within Cycle Folsom.
 This allows riders with similar fitness and skill levels to ride together.
 Each group offers an opportunity to build fitness base, or perhaps provide a challenge that will take you to the next level of performance.
 While our rides are not technically competitive, “friendly competition” may arise in and effort to test limits or inspire each other.
 When that happens, it’s usually done in a friendly, supportive, and inspiring way.

-8-12 Week Series Start Date: Jan 11, 2015 Schedule duration varies from 8 to 12 weeks, depending on group cohesion.
-Finish date can sometimes be delayed due to rain-outs.
+8-12 Week Series Start Date: April 15th Schedule duration varies from 8 to 12 weeks, depending on group cohesion.
+Start and finish dates can sometimes be delayed due to rain-outs.
 Sample Schedule > Members can see current schedule/progress on our Meetup Calendar.What did you miss in the first few weeks?
 Download this outline of some of the topics covered each week, prior to the start of each Gruppetto ride.
 Download PDF >Waiting for Gruppetto to Re-Start?Try a favorite local

 10 mile intro route around Lake Natoma to build your fitness while you wait.Click to see the route on:

 RideWithGPS.com >Do I really need to join the Gruppetto Group?We get this question all the time.
 Check out our answer in our FAQ section.#1 Gruppetto FAQ >The Gruppetto Group is designed to help people learn to ride in a group, learn the basics of nutrition, bicycle etiquette, and build a fitness base.
 Our leaders offer encouragement and experience.
 This group is intended to serve as an “on-ramp” to Cycle Folsom’s Peloton Group.